lagosoto/financial-performance-dashboard/README.md

 # Data Confidentiality

-This project was built using real operational data from a private company.
+This project was built using real operational data from a private company.<br>
 To protect confidential business information:
 - Customer names have been anonymized.
 - Vendor names have been anonymized.